renderhq/south-bridge-home-take/frontend/manual_process.md

 ### Incident A: Tailwind Version Mismactch
 *   **Expectation**: Valid utility classes for Tailwind v4.
-*   **Reality**: The AI kept suggesting `tailwind.config.js` modifications.
+*   **Streaming**: The text streaming is simulated (`setTimeout`).
+It is not real network traffic.
+All agents stream simultaneously when invoked.
-*   **Root Cause Analysis**: The model's training data cuts off before Tailwind v4 became standard/beta.
+*   **File I/O**: The "File Upload" button in `PromptForm` accepts files but does not read them.Tailwind v4 became standard/beta.
 It defaults to v3 patterns.
 *   **Corrective Action**: I ignored all configuration prompts and manually wrote the CSS variables in `globals.css` based on the official v4 documentation I verified externally.

 ### Incident B: The Infinite Loop